• Double-bridge static cone penetrometer

 A Modify B Add C Delete D Return

-A: Modification: Use ↑, ↓, , ←, → to move the cursor and select the area to be edited.
-After completing the changes within a single line, you must press the "A" key once.
+A: Modification: Use the ↑, ↓, , ←, → keys to move the cursor and select the area to be modified.
+After completing the modification within a single line, you must press the “A” key.

-B: Add depth: Use ↑, ↓, ←, → to move the cursor and select the desired depth.
-After modifying the data in this row to your preferred values, press the "B" key—this will shift the existing data down one row, effectively inserting a new row of data.
+B: Add depth: Use the ↑, ↓, ←, and → keys to move the cursor and select the desired depth.
+After modifying this row of data to the data you want to add, press the “B” key.
+The original data will shift down one row, effectively inserting a new row of data.

-C: Delete: Use ↑, ↓, , ←, → to move the cursor and select the depth you want to delete.
-Then, position the cursor on that line and press the "C" key—this will delete the data from this entire line.
+C: Delete: Use ↑, ↓, , ←, → to move the cursor and select the depth you wish to delete.
+Once the cursor is positioned on this line, press the “C” key to delete the data in this line.

-After making changes on this screen, press the "D" key to return to the local display and continue reviewing areas that need modification, addition, or deletion.
-If further adjustments are required, simply press "D" again—this will take you directly to the same interface for editing, adding, or removing items.
+After making changes on this screen, press the “D” key to return to the local display and continue reviewing the areas that need to be modified, added, or deleted.
+To make further modifications, simply press the “D” key again—the procedure for entering the modification, addition, or deletion interface is exactly the same.

-1. Delete: Press "2" as shown on the screen
+1. Delete: Press “2” to display on the screen

 Stored measurement data: XXX

-Enter the data ID: XXX (Press Confirm to select the data ID you wish to delete,)
+Enter data ID: XXX (Press the Confirm key after selecting the data ID you wish to delete.)

-This data will be deleted immediately (data deleted in this state can still be recovered).
-For example: If there are a total of 50 saved measurement records, and the 18th record is deleted, the record numbers of all subsequent records will decrease by 1.
-Specifically, the 19th record number will become 18, reducing the total number of records from 50 to 49.
-(Please note this pattern carefully.)
+This data will be deleted (data deleted in this state can be recovered).
+For example: If there are a total of 50 saved measurement records, and the 18th record is deleted, the record numbers after the 18th will each decrease by 1.
+Thus, the 19th record number will become 18, and the total number of records will drop from 50 to 49 (please note this pattern).

-1. Restore: Press "4" as shown on the screen
+1. Resume: Press “4” to display on the screen

 Data Recovery